 The Administration's announcement is consistent with comments made by senior representatives of both the U.S. Securities and Exchange Commission and the DOL at a hearing before the Senate Special Committee on Aging on October 28, 2009.
-13 At this hearing, the Director of the SEC's Division of Investment Management reported that it was focusing on the regulation of target date funds, with a view towards making recommendations in 2 areas: (1) fund names (e.g., use of a target year in the name of the fund), and (2) fund sales materials.
-The Assistant Secretary of Labor of EBSA reported that the DOL was re-examining the QDIA regulations to ensure meaningful disclosure is provided to participants and that it was also considering more specific guidelines for selecting and monitoring target date funds as a default investment and as an investment option.
+At this hearing, the Director of the SEC's Division of Investment Management reported that it was focusing on the regulation of target date funds, with a view towards making recommendations in 2 areas: (1) fund names (e.g., use of a target year in the name of the fund), and (2) fund sales materials.
+The Assistant Secretary of Labor of EBSA reported that the DOL was re-examining its regulations for "qualified default investment alternatives" (QDIAs) to ensure meaningful disclosure is provided to participants and that it was also considering more specific guidelines for selecting and monitoring target date funds as a default investment and as an investment option.
 Both agency representatives acknowledged that additional rules were necessary to protect plan participants, and both agencies appear to favor enhanced disclosure with respect to target date funds.

-3. DOL's New Guidance on Target Date Funds.
+3. SEC / DOL Co-Publish Investor Bulletin on Target Date Funds.